Program Contact: Randy Williams, Lincoln-Adams 4-H Program Coordinator

 Lincoln-Adams 4-H E-News

 Are you enrolled in Lincoln or (East) Adams County WA 4-H?
-If so, are you receiving the weekly 4-H E-News via your email?
+If so, are you receiving the weekly Lincoln-Adams 4-H E-News via your email?
 If not, check your “spam folder” and or contact Karen Robertson via email or phone 509-659-3209 and let us know!
-If you ARE receiving – do you have comments, feedback, or news of YOUR activities in 4-H?
+Please send comments, feedback, news and/or photos of YOUR activities in 4-H to Karen Robertson.

 Questions about joining 4-H?